HGmin1159/HGmin1159.github.io/_posts/2021-09-15-quantum6_eng.md

 #### ㄹ.
 Visualizing Circuit

-We can visulalize them with follow command.
+We can visualize them with the following command.

 ```
 circ.draw(output='mpl',justify='none')
 ```

-- It visualize circ instance.
+- It visualizes circ instances.

 - By adding "output='mpl'", it shows more fancy plot by using the package "matplotlib"